Manaye/mc-exercise/FUBAR.md

-New features added by Bob and Carol
+New features added by Nerd and Other Nerd
 Why did the chicken cross the road?
-I don't know either.
-Haha.
+If I told you I'd have to kill you.

-Team Names:
+Squad Names:

 What should we call our team?